open-component-model/ocm/docs/ocm/model.md

   The [access specification](../names/accessmethods.md) for the actual artefact.
   The specification is typed.
 The type determines an access method to use to access the artefact blob.
-This type determines the technical procedure to use to access the artefact blob and the specification of the attribute that are required by this procedure to be able to identity a dedicated target blob.
+This type determines the technical procedure to use to access the artefact blob as well as the specification of the attributes that are required by this procedure to be able to identify a dedicated target blob.

 The Open Component Model distinguishes two kinds of artefacts:
 - [*Sources*](#sources) are optional artefacts that contain the sources, which